mrakgr/The-Spiral-Language/readme (for v2).md

 Expected: f32
 ```

 The way the annotations have to be provided is fairly dumb - anybody seriously using closures will most likely do it from the top-down segment which will fill in the annotations automatically.
-Here is a more complex with two nested functions.
+Here is a more complex example with two nested functions.

 ```
 inl main () =